Beyond antivirus software, protect your business in 2022.

-The reality of ransomware – and any malware, really – is that evading standard AV solutions is step one when coding malware.
+The reality of ransomware – and any malware, really – is that evading standard AV solutions are step one when coding malware.
 There is a misconception that cyberattacks are the work of a lone wolf.
-In fact, ransomware gangs are responsible for some of the biggest attacks over the past year.
-They are persistent and constantly adjusting their tactics, techniques, and procedures to break into the more well-defended networks.
+Ransomware gangs are responsible for some of the biggest attacks over the past year.
+They are persistent and constantly adjust their tactics, techniques, and procedures to break into the more well-defended networks.

-Whereas AV solutions depend on the signature matching of known threats, EDR/XDR solutions actively protect end-points through an alerts-based setup.
-This type of software analyzes data to identify where the attack came from, how the malware is currently behaving, and how to respond in real-time to the threat.
-Out-of-the-box, standard AV software simply can’t stand up against today’s evolution of growing ransomware threats.
+Whereas AV solutions depend on the signature matching of known threats, EDR/XDR solutions actively protect endpoints through an alerts-based setup.
+This type of software analyzes data to identify where the attack came from, how the malware is currently behaving, and how to respond in real time to the threat.
+Out-of-the-box, standard AV software simply can’t stand up to today’s evolution of growing ransomware threats.

 The best protection your business can achieve is a layered approach.
-Given threats complex and cybercriminals sometimes adjust their methods during the actual attack, many ransomware are essentially polymorphic malware.
+Given the threats are complex and cybercriminals sometimes adjust their methods during the actual attack, much ransomware is essentially polymorphic malware.
 When faced with a sophisticated, advanced malware author incorporating Managed Detection and Response (MDR) through an expert, like Bridgehead IT, you have access to a team of security solutions experts.

 While EDR/XDR works well at protecting end-points – all end-points and networks, MDR also protects both end-points and the network with a managed service poring over alerts to detect irregular and malicious activity in its nascent form.
 You get the most protection when you combine these two solutions.
 The bottom line?
 Sophisticated threats require sophisticated safeguards like an EDR/XDR with a service layer to incorporate an MDR solution.

-When built on a foundation of best practices, holistic cyber security planning, MDR, and EDR/XDR will carry businesses safely into the future and thwart attacks before it’s too late.
-At BridgeheadIT, we can provide a complete technology assessment so your business has a clear outline on a best practices moving into the future.
+When built on a foundation of best practices, and holistic cyber security planning, MDR, and EDR/XDR will carry businesses safely into the future and thwart attacks before it’s too late.
+At BridgeheadIT, we can provide a complete technology assessment so your business has a clear outline of best practices moving into the future.

 What makes the situation more urgent is that zero-day exploits continue to upend the cybersecurity world.
 As recently as a few weeks ago, a new exploit dubbed Log4Shell allows for remote code execution on open-source Apache servers.

 The alternative?
 A patchwork of solutions that may or may not be able to stop the newest ransomware attacks.
 Hackers use vulnerabilities to commit all sorts of mischief, including planting ransomware.
-In fact, the threat is so new that researchers still can’t be sure about its impact even after Apache rolled out a patch.
-It’s situations just like this that make improving cybersecurity all the more critical to businesses in 2022.
+The threat is so new that researchers still can’t be sure about its impact even after Apache rolled out a patch.
+It’s situations just like this that make improving cybersecurity all the more critical for businesses in 2022.